-The carrying amount of the liability recognized in accounts payable and accrued liabilities relating to DSUs at March 31, 2022 was \$5.4 million [March 31, 2021 - \$ nil].
+The carrying amount of the liability recognized in accounts payable and accrued liabilities relating to DSUs at March 31, 2023 was \$9.6 million [March 31, 2022 - \$5.4 million].

 Performance share units

 The Company adopted a performance share unit (PSU) plan for certain senior executives.
 The PSUs are a notional equity-based instrument linked to the value of the Company's common shares.
 At the end of a three-year vesting period, the number of PSUs which vest is a multiple of the number of PSUs originally granted ranging from 0x to 2x based upon performance against certain metrics pre-determined for each annual grant.
 The PSUs cliff-vest on the third anniversary of the date of the grant.
 The number of PSUs that vest is also adjusted for dividends paid during the vesting period.
 The PSUs are settled in cash, based on the market price of the Company's shares at the time of vesting.